mkelley/mskpy/README.rst

 After installation, the file $HOME/.config/mskpy/mskpy.cfg should be created.
 If not simply execute ``python -c 'import mskpy.config'``.
-This file currently contains paths to your SPICE kernels and Cohen mid-IR standards (both are not required to run mskpy).
+This file currently contains paths to your SPICE kernels, Cohen mid-IR standards, and IRTF spextool data files. (none are required to run mskpy).

 Examples